 |Canon T7i (⇒ lft | rgt)||APS-C||24.0||6000||4000||1080/60p||..||..||..||..|

 |Canon SL1 (⇒ lft | rgt)||APS-C||17.9||5184||3456||1080/30p||21.8||11.3||843||63|

 |Nikon D3400 (⇒ lft | rgt)||APS-C||24.0||6000||4000||1080/60p||24.8||13.9||1192||86|

 Many modern cameras are not only capable of taking still images, but can also record movies.
 The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, and both provide the same movie specifications (1080/60p).

-Apart from body and sensor, cameras can and do differ across a range of features.
+Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the SL2 has an optical viewfinder, which can be very useful when shooting in bright sunlight.
-In contrast, the EOS M100 relies on live view and the rear LCD for framing.
-The adjacent table lists some of the other core features of the Canon SL2 and Canon M100 along with similar information for a selection of comparators.
+In contrast, the M100 relies on live view and the rear LCD for framing.
+The table below summarizes some of the other core capabilities of the Canon SL2 and Canon M100 in connection with corresponding information for a sample of similar cameras.
 The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.